jalvarez24/449-Project-1/README.md

 - Sqlite3
 - json

-//I think these will already be indexed automatically, so if we want
-	//the users to be able to change the order of songs in the playlist_id
-	//we might be able to use that, ALTHOUGH, he did not really say that we
-	//need to allow the users to edit the playlist
-	//he just said create, retrieve, delete, list all pl, and list pl created by user

 ## Tracks Microservice:
 ### To *CREATE* a track
 1. Be in the right project directory that has your .py, .sql, .db files
 2. Enter a **POST** curl command: